Pharmaceutical Due Diligence

 Our lead consultant had significant experience in neurology, psychiatry and molecular neurobiology, as well as 20-years experience in drug development from first-in-human studies through multiple Phase III clinical trials, across a range of CNS indications.
 Prior to joining the Alacrita network, he had been Chief Medical Officer and SVP in Drug Development at a neuroscience company.

-Solution: Our due diligence team reviewed the contents of the data room, including investor presentation, investigator’s brochure, Phase III protocol and statistical analysis plan, Phase II clinical study reports, publications and regulatory correspondence.
+Our due diligence team reviewed the contents of the data room, including investor presentation, investigator’s brochure, Phase III protocol and statistical analysis plan, Phase II clinical study reports, publications and regulatory correspondence.
 Our work focused on:

 • Assessing the appropriateness of clinical design, mitigation of adverse events and safety factors